Twitter User Lookup API

 The highest-value workflow is usually not profile lookup alone.
 It is profile lookup feeding a larger decision path.

-The trigger may come from search, moderation review, research, or a CRM-like enrichment process.
+The trigger may come from search, moderation review, research, a CRM-like enrichment process, a Google Sheet, or an agent tool call.

 Expand into timeline review or downstream automation